-The threshold for VAT registration is an annual turnover of taxable supplies of Shs.150 million, or Shs.
-37.5 million in the first 3 consecutive months.
+VAT is a consumption tax charged at a rate of 18% on all supplies made by taxable persons i.e. persons registered or required to register for VAT purposes.
+The threshold for VAT registration is an annual turnover of over 150 million, or 37.5 million in the first 3 consecutive months.